U.S. Army, Estonian Land Forces learn mixed martial arts from MMA Frontline Fighters

 |0

-This work, U.S. Army, Estonian Land Forces learn mixed martial arts from MMA Frontline Fighters, by SSG Olivia Lauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army, Estonian Land Forces learn mixed martial arts from MMA Frontline Fighters, by SGT Katherine Zimpfer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.